-In today’s blog post, I am going to share an excerpt from the Pottery Making Illustrated archives, which includes tips for working with a couple of these handy tools.
-This article helped me figure out which type of underglaze pen I would need for the look I am after. – Jennifer Harnetty, editor.
+In this post, I am going to share an excerpt from the Pottery Making Illustrated archives, which includes tips for working with a couple of these handy tools.
+This article helped me figure out which type of underglaze pen I would need for the look I am after. – Jennifer Poellot Harnetty, editor.

 Drawing is having a bit of renaissance in ceramics these days.
 Artists are drawing on everything from functional ware and sculpture to tile.
 And there is an endless variety of ways to get the line onto the pot including some relatively new ceramic drawing tools that dispense underglaze, oxides, or glaze similar to a traditional pen.
 These pens are fast and easy for general mark making and also give more control and make less mess than a brush.

 Minnesota Clay Co.
 USA offers the Potter’s Pen while Spectrum Glazes offers the Underglaze Pen.
 The Potter’s Pen features a pressure-activated valve that “doses” underglaze onto your ceramic surface and feels similar to drawing with a marker once you get the hang of it.
 The underglaze pens make a 1 mm line, but wider lines can be made by drawing more slowly or by increasing the pressure on the pen body.
 The pen works great for text and pattern making, including repetitions of polka dots and contour shading lines.
 The pen can fill in larger areas or with a little practice can be used to make delicate lines.
 As it is underglaze, it won’t flux in the firing, so signatures or marks made on tests tiles can be put on the back (or bottom) without a problem.